Quantum teleportation: Non-technical summary

 In matters relating to quantum information theory, it is convenient to work with the simplest possible unit of information: the two-state system of the qubit.
 The qubit functions as the quantum analog of the classic computational part, the bit.
 Unlike a bit which always acts as either a 0 or a 1, a qubit can behave as a combination of both a 0 and a 1 until the computation is over.
 The quantum two-state system seeks to transfer quantum information from one location to another location without losing the information and preserving the quality of this information.
 This process involves moving the information between carriers and not movement of the actual carriers, similar to the traditional process of communications, as two parties remain stationary while the information (digital media, voice, text, etc.) is being transferred, contrary to the implications of the word "teleport".
 The main components needed for teleportation include a sender, the information (a qubit), a traditional channel, a quantum channel, and a receiver.
 The sender does not need to know the exact contents of the information being sent.
 The measurement postulate of quantum mechanics – when a measurement is made upon a quantum state, any subsequent measurements will "collapse" or that the observed state will be lost – creates an imposition within teleportation: if a sender measures their information, the state could collapse when the receiver obtains the data since the state had changed from when the sender made the initial measurement and in so making it different.

-An interactive simulation of quantum teleportation in the Virtual Lab by Quantum Flytrap, available online.
+An interactive simulation of quantum teleportation in the Virtual Lab by Quantum Flytrap.
 In this optical setup, qubits are encoded using the polarization of light.
-Teleportation occurs between the source photon (set to an arbitrary state) and one photon from an entangled pair.
+Teleportation occurs between the source photon (emitted at the red triangle, set to an arbitrary state) and one photon from an entangled pair (the blue and yellow diamond).
 A Bell pair measurement is performed on the source photon and one entangled photon using a quantum CNOT gate, yielding two bits of classical information.
 The target photon is then rotated with two controllable waveplates based on this information.